Tochukz/ExpressJS/Pro-Express/README.md

 ### Chapter 6: Parameters and Routing
 The Router class acts as a mini Express application.
 So you can do `router.use()`,  `router.param()` and `router.VERB()`.

+### Chapter 7: Express Request Object
+__Caution__ Signing a cookie does not hide or encrypt the cookie.
+It's a simple way to prevent tempering by applying a private value.
+Signing (or hashing) is mot the same as encryption.
+The former is for identification and tampering prevention.
+The latter is for hiding the content from unauthorized recipients.

 ## Part III: Solving Common and Abstract Problems

 ### Chapter 12 Redis and Authentication Patterns